 If a Bounty is applicable, the Company will set out the amount and the conditions to receive the Bounty in its Program.
 If a Program does not expressly mention the payment of Bounties, no Bounties will be awarded.

-By default, you will only be awarded a Bounty (i) if you are the first Researcher to Submit a specific Vulnerability; (ii) if - to the Company’s discretion - the Vulnerability corresponds with the level of severity for which a Bounty applies; (iii) if the Vulnerability is confirmed and validated by the Company; (iv) if your identity is vetted; and (v) if you have at all times complied with these Researcher T&C and the Program Conditions.
+By default, you will only be awarded a Bounty (i) if you are the first Researcher to Submit a specific Vulnerability; (ii) if - to the Company’s discretion - the Vulnerability corresponds with the level of severity for which a Bounty applies; (iii) if the Vulnerability is confirmed and validated by the Company; (iv) if you are identity checked; and (v) if you have at all times complied with these Researcher T&C and the Program Conditions.

 The Company will verify your Submissions and, if it determines the conditions to receive a Bounty are met, will confirm this to Intigriti.
 Intigriti’s payment of a Bounty to a Researcher is always conditional upon the Company confirming that the Bounty may be paid.